Undivided Resources

 There are some crucial observations to take note of during the tour.
 If at any time you express a desire for your teen related to accessibility, inclusion, or their interests, and an administrator responds that “it’s not possible,” that’s a huge red flag, Enriquez says.
 If you’re not seeing other students with disabilities comfortably navigating the campus, you may also need to have some conversations with the school about accessibility.

-For a handy chart you can print out and bring with you to take notes, see our printable school tour checklist here.
+For a handy chart you can print out and bring with you to take notes, see our printable school tour checklist for Undivided members.

 Extracurriculars